Now that you’ve had time to celebrate your engagement, it’s time to start wedding planning!

 “Our timelines as planners are the master timelines.
 With this being said, we reach out to every vendor to ensure that everyone’s timeline matches up!
 This helps not only your vendors, but it also helps our clients visualize their day.

-During the early stages of wedding planning, you will also want to select a majority of your primary wedding vendors, including a caterer, photographer, videographer, and decorator/florist.
+During the early stages of wedding planning, you will also want to select a majority of your primary vendors, including a caterer, photographer, videographer, and decorator/florist.
 The style, level of service, and options for these wedding vendor categories can vary widely, along with their availability.

 Often, couples and their families have a specific idea of what is most important to them when choosing these essential vendors.
 We recommend booking them in order of importance, as early as possible, to ensure that they are available for your wedding day.
-Many venues have a preferred vendor list that they request that you choose from, so be sure to obtain this information early on in the wedding planning journey.
+Many venues have a preferred vendor list that they request you choose from, so be sure to obtain this information early on in the wedding planning journey.

-Another important to-do is to say “yes” to your dream wedding dress!
-Wedding dresses can take up to eight to nine months to be designed and delivered.
+Another important to-do on the wedding planning checklist is to say “yes” to your dream wedding dress!
+Wedding dresses can take up to nine months to be designed and delivered.
 In addition to this, you will need about two months to start alterations.
 Be sure to contact your local bridal shop to learn more about their specific delivery dates.

-If you’re having a destination wedding or if your wedding falls on a holiday, send your save-the-dates even earlier, with at least ten months’ notice.
+If you’re having a destination wedding or if your wedding falls on a holiday, send your save the dates even earlier, with at least 10 months’ notice.
 This will give your guests extra time to plan their travel and accommodations.
 This is a great time to start thinking about ordering your formal wedding invitations as well!

 Don’t be shy when it comes to completing your wedding registry.
 It’s actually a convenience for your guests, as it makes shopping easier for them.
 We recommend choosing a minimum of two retailers.
 Target, Bed Bath & Beyond, Amazon, and Zola are all great registry options!